 Now onto expanding on the second part of today’s theme… the significance of self-love.

-There’s not a moment goes by, stemming from whatever background of trials and tribulations, two human beings somehow found one another, procreated and out came your descendant (until it was your birthday).
+There’s not a moment that goes by, stemming from whatever background of trials and tribulations, that two human beings somehow found one another, procreated and out came your descendant (until it was your birthday).

 “I think it’s better if we stay as friends.”

 “It’s not you, it’s me.”

 “We’re family, but we’re really not… you understand what I mean?”

 When we get rejected, sometimes we need to runaway, and for some folks, a nearby hot spot provides the best opportunity to do so.
 After a bit of talk, fellow Blogger Dru and I decided to hightail to Vegas for a Labor Day Weekend getaway.

 When we finally arrived in the 702, we explored some nifty places worth checking out: see if you can take a guess as to where each place is: